-Preparing yourself, your family, and your community for New Hampshire’s beautiful seasons can help relieve stress!
-The Nashua Division of Public Health and Community Services (DPHCS) wants to provide you with helpful tips and tricks that you can do thoughout the year because small actions can make a big difference during an emergency.
+Preparing for New Hampshire’s beautiful seasons can help relieve stress and keep yourself, your family, and your community safe.
+The Nashua Division of Public Health and Community Services (DPHCS) wants to provide you with helpful tips and tricks that you can do throughout the year to prepare because small actions can make a big difference during an emergency.

 Summer/Extreme Heat Safety

-Heat-related deaths and illnesses are preventable.
-Despite this fact, more than 600 people in the United States are killed by extreme heat every year.
+Although heat-related deaths and illnesses are preventable, more than 600 people in the United States are killed by extreme heat every year.
 Take the following steps to stay cool, hydrated, and informed during the summer months.

 Wear Appropriate Clothing: Choose lightweight, light-colored, loose-fitting clothing.

-Stay Cool Indoors: Stay in an air-conditioned place as much as possible.
-If your home does not have air conditioning, go to the shopping mall or public library—even a few hours spent in air conditioning can help your body stay cooler when you go back into the heat.
+Stay Indoors: Stay in an air-conditioned place as much as possible.
+If your home does not have air conditioning, go to the shopping mall or public library - even a few hours spent in air conditioning can help your body stay cooler when you go back into the heat.
 Remember, electric fans may provide comfort, but they will not prevent heat-related illness, taking a cool shower or bath or moving to an air-conditioned place is better.

 Schedule Outdoor Activities Carefully: Limit your outdoor activity to when it’s coolest outdoors, like morning and evening hours.
 Rest often in shady areas so that your body has a chance to recover.